PostHog/posthog.com/contents/service-message.md

 <details>
   <summary>Who was impacted by the maintenance?</summary>
   <br />
 The maintenance only impacted users on our US cloud, who access PostHog via app.posthog.com.
 We notified these users about this work last week, by email.
 Self-hosted and EU cloud users were not impacted and will have enjoyed normal service.
 </details>

 <details>
   <summary>Was there any disruption?</summary>
   <br />
-We ensured there was minimal disruption for PostHog users.
+We ensured there was minimal disruption for most PostHog users, but some may have experienced a 503 error due to an unexpected issue.
+We have since recovered from this.
 Ingestion was briefly paused while the work was done, and events were stored to be processed once it was complete.
-There may have been some unusual behaviour within insights while the maintenance was underway, and feature flag persistence did not function for new incoming users only.
-All other feature flags and experiments continued to function as expected.
-We notified all impacted users by email the week previous to starting this maintenance, to give them time to prepare and scheduled the work to ensure minimal impact to users.
+While the maintenance was underway feature flag persistence did not function for new, incoming users only - all other feature flags and experiments continued to function as expected.
 </details>

 <details>